Worried about Vitamin D deficiency or seasonal affective disorder? Looking for a cheaper alternative to the Sperti sun lamp?

 It’s a bit harder to compare the two because of this.

-But I tried anyways.
+But I tried anyway.

 UV Index Measurements